-10 Books We Can’t Wait to Read in June
+11 Books We Can’t Wait to Read in June

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
-You can learn more about that process here.
+All prices are accurate upon date of publish.
+You can learn more about the affiliate process here.

 Bustle editor Samantha Leach and her childhood best friend, Elissa, met as infants.
 After one of their shared acts of pre-teenage rebellion, Leach was given a disciplinary warning while Elissa was sent away, becoming one of the 50,000-plus kids per year who enter the Troubled Teen Industry: a network of unregulated programs meant to reform wealthy, wayward youth.
 Less than a year after graduation from her program, Elissa died at 18 years old.
 Leach was eager to understand why their paths diverged, and spoke to mutual friends and scoured social media pages, eventually learning about Alyssa and Alissa, Elissa's closest friends at the school, both of whom subsequently died.
 In The Elissas, Leach attempts to understand why they ultimately met a shared, tragic fate, in turn offering a chilling account of the secret lives of young suburban women.

 New York Times bestselling author Helen Ellis (American Housewife) is back with a funny and unabashedly romantic collection of essays about love, marriage and her last first kiss.
 The Coral Lounge is a room in Ellis's New York City apartment where all the parties happen.
 When the pandemic shuts down the city, the Coral Lounge becomes a place of refuge, where Helen and her husband binge-watch TV shows, dote on their cats and where Ellis discovers that even twenty years into marriage, her husband still makes her heart pitter patter.
 In these surprising, sexy and hilariously frank essays she explains why.